sonos/torch-to-nnef/docs/tutos/5_llm.md

-Since 2020, Large Language Models have gathered significant attention in the industry to the point where every product start to integrate them. **tract** have been polishing for this special networks since late 2023, and the inference engine is now competitive with state of the art on Apple Silicon and soon likely on Nvidia GPU's.
+Since 2020, Large Language Models have gathered significant attention in the industry to the point where every product start to integrate them. **tract** have been polishing for this special networks since late 2023, and the inference engine is now competitive with state of the art on Apple Silicon and more recently on Nvidia GPU's.
 In the industry most players use the `transformers` library and a lot of the HuggingFace ecosystem to specify their models in PyTorch.
 This make this library the most up to date source of Model architecture and pre-trained weights.